-Before CPM committed to switching to a managed IT services provider, Anderson conducted a thorough infrastructure analysis that explored multiple layers of cyber security.
-“He looked at some of our hardware and pointed out that we hadn’t had any updates recently,” Oliver recounts, “which I understand is pretty critical to keeping your hardware secure.”
+Before the management firm committed to switching to a managed IT services provider, Anderson conducted a thorough infrastructure analysis that explored multiple layers of cyber security.
+“He looked at some of our hardware and pointed out that we hadn’t had any updates recently,” J. O. recounts, “which I understand is pretty critical to keeping your hardware secure.”

 Anderson Technologies took the wheel.
 “Several areas needed immediate attention,” Anderson says.
 “The hardware firewall wasn’t being updated, three servers were missing enterprise-level anti-malware software, offsite backups didn’t exist, and patches weren’t being run regularly.”
-These security holes hadn’t been addressed by CPM’s previous break/fix IT company, leaving Oliver’s company exposed to a wide variety of digital threats.
+These security holes hadn’t been addressed by their previous break/fix IT company, leaving J. O.’s company exposed to a wide variety of digital threats.